LGBTQ Issues FAQ

 Yes.
 Marriage equality is a fundamental right and university policies barring discrimination based on sexual orientation prohibit differential treatment based on who someone marries.
 Spousal benefits like eligibility for health insurance coverage apply fully to same-sex spouses just as they apply to others.

-What is MSU’s position on harassment based on sexual orientation or gender identity?
+What is MSU’s position on harassment based on sex or gender, or sexual orientation?

-Harassment based on sexual orientation or gender identity is a form of sexual harassment and will not be tolerated at MSU.
-While differences of opinion on contentious issues must be respected, the targeting of individuals for threats, mockery, or other severe or pervasive harassment on the basis of sexual orientation or gender identity is unacceptable in connection with any university program or activity, by any university employee, or by any guest on MSU’s campuses.
+Harassment based on based on sex or gender, or sexual orientation is a form of sexual harassment and will not be tolerated at MSU.
+While differences of opinion on contentious issues must be respected, the targeting of individuals for threats, mockery, or other severe or pervasive harassment on the basis of based on sex or gender, or sexual orientation is unacceptable in connection with any university program or activity, by any university employee, or by any guest on MSU’s campuses.

 What is the university’s position on anti-LGBTQ speech on campus?

-Mississippi State unequivocally condemns hate speech in any form.
-As a public institution, however, the university is bound by free speech principles to permit expression that may conflict with the institution’s values of inclusion and respect.
-For example, in recent years, the university has occasionally seen groups with anti-LGBTQ messages use portions of campus to hold protests.
+Mississippi State views all members of its community as worthy of respect and dignity.
+As a public institution, however, the university is bound by free speech principles to permit expression that may conflict with the institution's values.

 The university retains the right to restrict the time, place, and manner of on-campus speech on a content neutral basis.
-However, MSU cannot prohibit speech solely on grounds that it expresses hate or controversial ideas.
-Broadly speaking, the university believes the best response to hateful or poorly-informed speech is a strong, well-informed rebuttal.
+However, MSU cannot prohibit speech solely on grounds that it expresses disrespectful or controversial ideas.
+Broadly speaking, the university believes the best response to speech with which one disagrees is a strong, well-informed rebuttal.